On methods for radiometric surveying in radiotherapy bunkers: Results

 or equivalently

 $R'= 28,69 \frac{\mu Sv}{week}$

 $R = 9,57\frac{\mu Sv}{week}$

-The old method superestimates in $\cong$ 200 $\%$ for the dose rate for this area.
-However, in this case, both methods indicates an adequate dose rate, i.e. , less than the allowed limit for controlled area ($400\frac{\mu Sv}{week}$).
-Again, it is important to note that if this region had been considered as uncontrolled area , that is, with allowed limit $ P = 20\frac{\mu Sv}{week}$, then the old method would be completely wrong and should be discarded because it would be condemning a shielding that is really sufficient (the real dose rate being $R = 9,57\frac{\mu Sv}{week}$).
+The old method overestimates in $\cong$ 200 $\%$ for the dose rate for this area.
+However, as $R < R'=28,69 \frac{\mu Sv}{week}< 400 \frac{\mu Sv}{week}$, this method indicates an adequate dose rate.
+But, again, it is important to note that in this "overestimated" case it is not possible to know in advance how much the method overestimates without measuring the leakage component, that is, without applying the new method.
+Therefore, also in the case $U<1$ and overestimated (case {\bf B1}), it will always be necessary to use the new method because, with the old method, we could be overestimating a dose rate that actually do not exceeds the allowed limit.
+Consider, as for example, that hypothetically this region had been defined as uncontrolled area , that is, with allowed limit $ P = 20\frac{\mu Sv}{week}$, then the old method would be completely wrong and should be discarded because it would be condemning a shielding that is really safe (the real dose rate being $R = 9,57\frac{\mu Sv}{week}< P $).

-For the other secondary walls (Fig. \ref{bunker5} ), measurements and calculations are presented in Table V. We see that the old method gives superestimated values for all walls.
-However, in all the walls both methods allow us to conclude that the walls are adequate.
+For the other secondary walls (Fig. \ref{bunker6} ), measurements and calculations are presented in Table VI.
+We see that the old method gives overestimated values for all secondary walls.
+For the wall $D$ ($U<1$) we recall that we know this thanks to the new method and we need to apply it in order to decide if the dose rate is acceptable.
+For the walls $P$, $G$, $E$, $E'$ and $F$ (all with $U=1$), as we already know from situation {\bf A}, the old method overestimates but we see the values of the dose rates are still acceptable and both methods allow us to conclude that these walls are safe from the radiological point of view.